What is Apache Spark?

 Who is the right audience for learning Apache Spark technologies?

 Anyone who wants to do some analytics on big data or machine learning can be the right audience for Apache Spark.
 It is the most suitable tool for real-time streaming data processing.

-Apache Spark is a next-generation technology.
-It is easy to work with given that it supports multiple languages.
+Apache Spark is next-generation technology.
+It is easy to work with, given that it supports multiple languages.
 But learning spark can land you up in market best-paying jobs with top companies.